openproceedings/openproceedings-papers-2013/dmtcp.rst

 ============================================

 :date: 2013-01-02
-:author: Kapil Arya
+:author: Kapil Arya, Gene Cooperman
 :email: kapil@ccs.neu.edu
 :institution: Northeastern University
 :tags: checkpoint-restart, DMTCP, IPython, Cython, reversible debugger
-:author: Gene Cooperman
-:email: gene@ccs.neu.edu
-:institution: Northeastern University
+:author_figshare_ids: 97686, 1

 :video: http://www.youtube.com/watch?v=1l_wGZz0JEE

 :summary: DMTCP (Distributed MultiThreaded CheckPointing) is a mature checkpoint-restart package.
 It operates in user-space without kernel privilege, and adapts to application-specific requirements through plugins.
 While DMTCP has been able to checkpoint Python and IPython "from  the outside" for many years, a Python module has recently been created to support DMTCP.
 IPython support is included through a new DMTCP plugin.
 A checkpoint can be requested interactively within a Python session, or under the control of a specific Python program.
 Further, the Python program can execute specific Python code prior to checkpoint, upon resuming (within the original process), and upon restarting (from a checkpoint image).
 Applications of DMTCP are demonstrated for: (i) Python-based graphics using VNC; (ii) a Fast/Slow technique to use multiple hosts or cores to check one Cython computation in parallel; and (iii) a reversible debugger, FReD, with a novel reverse-expression watchpoint feature for locating the cause of a bug.

 Introduction
 ============